-If you have written procedures on how to handle tasks you’ll be setting yourself, and your assistant, up for success.
-She won’t spend time wondering what to do next or stumbling through a process.
-With written procedures it’s all laid out, step by step.
+Having written procedures for tasks sets you and your team up for success.
+Your assistants won’t waste time wondering what to do next or struggling through a process.
+Everything is laid out step by step in the documented procedure.

-- It’s easier to transfer tasks to an assistant quickly if needed
+- Tasks can be transferred to an assistant quickly if needed.

-- Team members take ownership in improving and updating the process as needed
+- Team members take ownership in improving and updating the process.

 Overall, it saves you time, money, and headaches!